melaniebrgr/learning-computer-science/09-science/01-antibodies.md

 **scFab**: A single-chain Fab where elements are connected by a linker instead of a hinge.

 **Fab2**: The (Fab')₂ fragment (also referred to as Fab2) is a bivalent antibody format characterized by its "cleaving only" origin and the presence of two antigen-binding (Fab) regions joined by a hinge.
 This structure allows the molecule to maintain bivalent binding—allowing for the cross-linking of antigens—while being significantly smaller than a parental IgG.

+**bispecific IgG**: The arms bind two different targets.
+Typically the Fc heavy chains are engineered with "knobs-into-holes" so that a bispecific dimer is favourably formed.

+**Xmab**: ...helps ensure paring of specific light chain to specific heavy chain?

 **APCs (antibody-peptide conjugates)**: (_Not_ an antigen presenting cell.)